The artist and the journal - Mixed media art class

 - The Dylusions journal is a good ready-made option

-- A palette (or a simple white plate) Personally I use a whole lot of small transparent plastic lids (which, believe it or not, come from...
+- A palette (or a simple white plate) Personally I often use a whole lot of small transparent plastic lids (which, believe it or not, come from...
 Pringles cans!
 Not very glamorous but they work for me!).
-Petri dishes are pretty similar and have a lid to prevent paint left-overs from drying.
+Petri dishes are pretty similar and often have a lid to prevent paint left-overs from drying.

 - Old cloth / old T-shirt